Musicians

 Jones is committed to using his musical talents for philanthropic endeavors, particularly educational, environmental, and community causes.
 In 2007, he reunited with Led Zeppelin for a one-off charity concert at the O2 Arena in London, United Kingdom.
 The concert was a tribute to the band’s close friend, Ahmet Ertegun, the founder of Atlantic Records.

-It was created to raise money for the Ertegun Education Fund, which provides scholarship funding for Turkish students in the U.S., the UK, and Turkey.
-Later, in 2020, Jones performed at a small charity concert in Todos Santos, Mexico, to help provide essential items for more than 1,500 families in the town.
+It was created to raise funds for the Ertegun Education Fund, which provides scholarships to Turkish students in the U.S., the UK, and Turkey.
+In 2020, Jones performed at a small charity concert in Todos Santos, Mexico, to help provide essential items to more than 1,500 families in the town.

 The following year, in December 2021, as part of a worldwide collaboration effort by over 200 artists from 35 countries, Jones contributed to a new rendition of Led Zeppelin’s classic, “When The Levee Breaks.”
 The performance was live-streamed on December 16th to raise awareness for Peace Through Music, a project between Playing For Change and the United Nations Population Fund (UNFPA).

-Although the amount raised was undisclosed to the public, according to Playing For Change’s official website, all the proceeds went to support organizations like American Rivers, WWF, Conservation International, Reverb, and the Playing For Change Foundation.
+Although the amount raised was undisclosed to the public, according to Playing For Change’s official website, all proceeds were allocated to support organizations such as American Rivers, WWF, Conservation International, Reverb, and the Playing For Change Foundation.

 Real Estate

-Although not much is known about Jones’ real estate investments, during the 1980s, Jones owned a Georgian-style mansion in Dittisham Devon, United Kingdom, built in 1760, named The Old Rectory.
+Although little is known about Jones’ real estate investments, during the 1980s, Jones owned a Georgian-style mansion in Dittisham, Devon, United Kingdom, built in 1760, named The Old Rectory.
 The property features eight bedrooms, six bathrooms, four reception rooms, several acres of land, and a boathouse.
-It also comes with a swimming pool, a tennis court, and several outbuildings, one of which is believed to be where Jones rehearsed.
+It also includes a swimming pool, a tennis court, and several outbuildings, one of which is believed to have been where Jones rehearsed.

 Musicians